Jamie71830/LIN3046_A1_Group1H/README.md

 to find out the ratio of negative expression in dialogues of the movie scripts

 ## Scope:
-US comedy movie from 2014 to 2024, first 30 lines dialogues
+US comedy movie from 2014 to 2024, dialogues from the script

 ## Metadatalist:
 ```